 How well I remember a job I once held chauffeuring an alcoholic boss to Miss Hulling’s, his regular eating place and virtually his true home when he wasn’t bunking in the office of his advertising agency.
 I suspect he was not the only St. Louisan who relied on Miss Hulling’s for more than just food.

 A 1939 Miss Hulling’s menu reveals the kinds of homelike dishes featured there.
 In addition to those shown, a mimeographed attachment lists a number of dishes not found much in restaurants now.
 Among the choices are Stuffed Baked Veal Hearts and Braised Ox Joints.
 If a complete dinner was ordered, for about 50 cents, the diner also got soup or salad, bread and butter, a vegetable such as Creamed Kohlrabi or Fried Egg Plant, a beverage, and a dessert such as Peach Rice Pudding.
-(See Miss Hulling’s Sour Cream Noodle Bake on my Recipes page.)
+(See Miss Hulling’s Sour Cream Noodle Bake and her German Chocolate Cake on my Recipes page.)

 In the 1940s and 1950s Miss Hulling’s was just the kind of place that earned high ratings from Duncan Hines and Gourmet’s Guide to Good Eating, the latter reporting, “Everybody in St. Louis swears by Miss Hulling’s.
 Food is exceptionally delicious, clean, and of high standard.”
 The cafeterias served their own ice cream and baked goods, used fresh fruit for pies, and prepared food in small batches.